rateelbahathiq/holbertonschool-sorting_algorithms/README.md

     return (0);
 }
-🧪 Testing
-You can compile and test with:

-bash
-Copy code
-gcc -Wall -Wextra -Werror -pedantic 0-bubble_sort.c print_array.c 0-main.c -o bubble ./bubble
-Make sure to replace 0-bubble_sort.c and 0-main.c with the corresponding source files.

 👥 Authors

-This project is part of the Holberton School curriculum on sorting algorithms and algorithm analysis.
+This project is part of the Holberton School curriculum on data structures and algorithm analysis.

 Team Members:

-Thekra Alhenaki (@thekra-alh)
+Thekra Alhenaki @thekra-alh

-Rateel Bahathiq (@rateelbahathiq)
+Rateel Bahathiq @rateelbahathiq

 📜 License

-This project is for educational purposes only as part of the Holberton School program.
+This project is intended for educational purposes only as part of the Holberton School program.